sgoeschl/java-image-processing-survival-guide/README.md

 }
 ```

 The memory foot-print mostly depends on the image dimension and to a lesser extent to the file size of the uploaded image when compression is used.
 This obserservation leads directly to notion of "decompression bomb vulnerabilities" as described at [http://www.aerasec.de/security/advisories/decompression-bomb-vulnerability.html](http://www.aerasec.de/security/advisories/decompression-bomb-vulnerability.html).
-A hand-crafted unicolor PNG image containing 19.000 x 19.000 pixels uses only 44 KB of disk but potentially up to 1 GB of main memory - oups.
+A hand-crafted unicolor PNG image containing 19.000 x 19.000 pixels uses only 44 KB of disk but potentially up to 1 GB of main memory - ooups.

+In order to avoid such attacks the image metadata of the uploaded image file are retrieved - this is a fast operation which does not require to load the whole image file.
+But what are sensible limits regarding image size?

+A few examples

+* Nikon D610 supports up to 24 megapixel
+* Scanned A4 page with 300 DPI results in 35 megapixel (7015 x 4960)
+* Nokia Lumia 1020 provides up to 41 megapixel

-### 6.4 Image Metadata
+### 7.4 Image Metadata

-## 7. In the Need of Twelve Monkeys
+## 8. In the Need of Twelve Monkeys

 The Twelvemonkeys ImageIO project was created to solve many of the problems mentioned above.
 It was started when I was working for a web CMS (Content managment system) vendor [Escenic, but we might skip mentioning names], that created CMS solutions targeted for the media insdustry (newspapers, broadcast).
 It's a web-centric CMS, and
 the initial version was created, because we/the web content management system needed support for more image formats.